 Fellowship Director: Sara Canullo

-As our Fellowship Director, Sara is involved in all aspects of the Fellowship programme.
-Prior to joining the Trust, Sara had a career as an archaeologist before moving to the Third sector, where her work mainly focused on education, equality and gender-based violence.
+Sara is on maternity leave from 1 September 2019.
+Prior to joining the Trust, Sara had a career as an archaeologist before moving to the Third Sector, where her work mainly focused on education, equality and gender-based violence.
 She enjoys learning about many more areas through the Fellows’ travels and reports.

 Data Manager: Kati-Maria Ikola